AdiSchiff/KNN-algorithm/README.md

 for example: 127.0.0.1 localhost
 - port number must be in the range of 0-65,535

+- In case the routing of the files is incorrect, an error message is printed to the client and the program closes(Server+Client)

 **Dependencies**
 - g++ compiler
 **Installing And Executing**